comicrelief/engineering-handbook/code-delivery/tooling.md

 - **Composer** is used in our legacy PHP projects to bring in dependencies

 - **Yarn** is used in all of our NodeJS projects over NPM as we have generally found it to be faster.

+# Domain Management
+We use the following tools and services to manage our domains,

+- **AWS Route53** provides the dns for all of our domains and sub-domains.

+- **CSC** is the registrar for all of our domains and delegates the name servers to route53

+- **Pulumi** is used to orchestrate the cloudformation to create and manage our domains.

 ## Hosting
 We use the following hosting providers to host our consumer facing services and applications,